virginatlanticdevelopment/front-end-test/README.md

 2. Hotel facilities
 3. Star rating

 Filters should work together, and customers should be able to clear or reset their choices.
+Filter state should be reflected in the URL so the page can be refreshed or shared without losing the selected filters.
 Show a helpful empty state when no holidays match the selected filters.

+Add a sort control for:

+1. Recommended
+2. Price, low to high
+3. Rating, high to low

+Derive filter options from the fixture data rather than hard-coding them.

 We are interested in your judgement as well as the implementation.
 Make pragmatic decisions about filter usability, missing data, responsive layout, and how much information to show.